Ashford (NYSE:AINC) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Ashford (NYSE:AINC – Get Rating) in a note issued to investors on Tuesday.
-The firm set a “buy” rating on the stock.
+Research analysts at StockNews.com initiated coverage on shares of Ashford (NYSE:AINC – Get Rating) in a report released on Thursday.
+The brokerage set a “buy” rating on the stock.

 About Ashford